 What is the 10 Year Route to Settlement?

-The 10 year route to settlement is an alternative pathway to ILR for partners and parents who meet the relationship requirements but cannot satisfy the financial threshold (currently £29,000, increasing to £38,700).
-Instead of two extensions over 5 years, applicants make four FLR(FP) applications over 10 years before qualifying for indefinite leave to remain.
+The 10 year route to settlement is an alternative pathway to ILR for partners and parents who meet the relationship requirements but cannot satisfy the £29,000 income threshold.
+Instead of two grants over 5 years, applicants make four FLR(FP) applications over 10 years before qualifying for indefinite leave to remain.

 Why Choose the 10 Year Route Over the 5 Year Route?